 - Let the zucchini rest for 20 minutes, then gather up the ends of the cheesecloth and wring all of the liquid out.
 If you’re not using cheesecloth, you can squeeze the water out of the zucchini with your hands in batches or use a kitchen towel.
 It is important to squeeze out as much water as possible so that the fritters aren’t soggy- you’ll be amazed at how much water comes out!

-- Place the zucchini in a large mixing bowl and add the scallions, dill, parsley, egg, and egg white.
+- Place the zucchini in a large mixing bowl and add the scallions, dill, parsley, and eggs.
 Mix with a fork to combine.

 - Heat 1 tablespoon olive oil in a large cast iron skillet or nonstick frying pan over medium heat.
 Place 8 dollops (about 2 tablespoons each) of the zucchini mixture into the pan and flatten them slightly with a spatula.
 The more you flatten them, the crispier the fritters will be.